Thomas-Power/Automatic-Emailer/README.md

 # Automatic-Emailer
-A system for automating process of emailing individual files based on referenced client's email addresses.
+Automatic-Emailer is a system designed to automate the process of emailing files to many clients.
 Developed for use in invoicing.
+System stores client names and email addresses in local datafile and sends referenced files to clients with default message.